LysandreJik/omegle-crawler-node/README.md

 Included is a way to solve captchas using the 2captcha API.
 When a captcha is displayed on screen, the `onCaptcha` event is triggered, calling the bound function with a captcha identifier.
 This built-in method can be used as follows:

+Returns a promise that resolves once the captcha has been solved.

 ```javascript
 handler.onCaptcha(captchaIdentifier => {
 	handler.solveCaptchaWith2CaptchaApiKey(captchaIdentifier, "api_key");